isax785/api-file-transfer/doc/03_snippets_flask.md

 # Snippets `flask`

-Basic snippets for the implementation of APIs functionalities.
+> All the APIs are viewed (i.e. download/upload) from the *Client*'s side.

-All the APIs are described from the *Client* side.
+Basic snippets for the implementation of APIs functionalities: the examples below deal with a single dictionary and / or a single file.
+The approach can be easily extended to multiple dictionaries/files in order to increase the number of transferred information.

 ## Packages